rednafi/digressions/_posts/python/2020-04-21-concurrent-futures.md

 This will print out the name of the method and how long it took to execute it.

-### Download & Save Files from URLs with Multi Threading
+### Download & Save Files from URLs with Multi-threading

 First, let's download some pdf files from a bunch of URLs and save them to the disk.
 This is presumably an I/O bound task and we'll be using the `ThreadPoolExecutor` class to carry out the operation.
 But before that, let's do this sequentially first.